AjenderMallikarjuna/vm_workspace/README.md

 ## Overview

 As automotive systems become more complex, the demand for rapid and continuous testing is critical.
-This master's project explores the use of emulation as a solution for frequent validation in a flexible virtual environment.
+This project explores the use of emulation as a solution for frequent validation in a flexible virtual environment.

 The system utilizes QEMU and Buildroot to replicate CAN bus communications between electronic control units (ECUs).
 It is centered around an emulated Versatile PB board with a custom CAN bus driver interfacing with simulated Kvaser PCI and SJA1000 hardware models.